 When you’re operating your furnace, it’s essential to keep your house’s humidity in check for optimal comfort.
 Let’s review what the correct indoor humidity should be in Tulsa and how you can achieve it.

-The Mayo Clinic advises setting your house’s humidity between 30% to 50%.
-We’re aware that’s a large range, so you can get a free home comfort assessment.
+The Mayo Clinic advises setting your house’s humidity.
 During this appointment, our Experts will measure humidity levels, visually check your present heating and cooling equipment and give recommendations.

 These solutions can incorporate a whole-home humidifier.
 This humidifier hooks up with your furnace to provide stable humidity in every part of your house.
 It’s better than a portable humidifier, which can only humidify a single room at a time.
 And these humidifiers can make a mess, slopping water as you move them from room to room.